 Also the Art Nouveau late 1800s style and the Art Deco style of the 1920s and 1930s.
 Iron frames created in these styles can come to these time periods.
 Step 3, examine the antique bed frames metal for an impression, trademark or stamp that identifies the manufacturer.
 This tag may contain a date of manufacture.
 If the manufacturer is no longer in business, you can limit the date of the bed to the time period before production is closed.
 Consult antique books for an overview of the bed designer made by that manufacturer.

 Many furniture makers change their designs over time.
 An individual furniture design helps to limit the manufacturing date down.
 Step 4, Look at the bed structure.
 Dating antique iron beds built into the frame.
 They generally consisted of a headboard and footboard and side rails.
 Side rails connected to headrests and footboards with hitches instead of brackets.
 If your bed has its own hardware or hardware bracket, it may be a reproduction.
 Antique beds were also larger in size.
-A full / double antique Victorian bed would be equivalent to a modern queen or king bed.Tags:metal bed com
+A full / double antique Victorian bed would be equivalent to a modern queen or king bed.Tags:antique bed frames, antique toddler bed for sale, metal bed com